yevgm/t5-german-english/README.md

     <ul>
     <li>1.1 The input training set is cleaned manually by removing incorrect translations.
 For example, German: -0,1, English: 0.1. </li>
     <li>1.2 Each dataset is parsed.
 Then, the training set is split into training (0.8) and validation (0.2), while the given validation set is used as a final test set.</li>
-    <li>1.3 At the batching stage, we randomly sample batch_size examples and tokenize them using the SentencePiece tokenizer used by T5, with longest padding and a maximum context of 220.
-The maximum output length is 300 tokens.</li>
+    <li>1.3 At the batching stage, we randomly sample batch_size examples and tokenize them using the SentencePiece tokenizer used by T5, with longest padding and a maximum context of 220.</li>
     </ul>
   </li>
-  <li>2 Training step: The batches are passed to a pre-trained T5-base model, which is fine-tuned in a supervised way using the cross-entropy loss.</li>
+  <li>2.
+Training step: The batches are passed to a pre-trained T5-base model, which is fine-tuned in a supervised way using the cross-entropy loss and AdamW optimizer.</li>
-  <li>3 Evaluation step:
+  <li>3.
+Evaluation step:
   	<ul>
-  		<li> 3.1 Prediction is auto-regressive and based on beam search...</li>
+  		<li> 3.1 Prediction is auto-regressive and based on beam search.
+The maximum output length is 300 tokens. </li>
-  		<li> 3.2 The final translations are evaluated with sacreBLEU metric.</li>
+  		<li> 3.2 The final translations are evaluated with the sacreBLEU metric.</li>
   	</ul>
   </li>
 </ul>